eddanieles/libraryReturns/README.md

 The repo includes three separate projects that work together with each other:
 - a front end web application created with Vue JS
 - a node JS backend
-- a testing stack create in Java using a Selenium framework
+- a testing stack create in Java using Selenium webdriver

 ---